librenms/librenms/README.md

 This will create a new client object which you can use to read and write points to InfluxDB.

-It's also possible to create a client from a DSN:
+It's also possible to create a client from a DSN (Data Source Name):

 ```php